 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Biodiversity Action Plan Evidence 2007 Focuses conservation efforts on the areas within Herefordshire that will result in the greatest benefit for ecological networks, habitats and species.
 Integrating biodiversity objectives with other environmental, social and economic needs can provide a sustainable living and working environment that benefits both people and nature.
 Biodiversity The NDP can help to achieve the LBAP priorities.
 Building Biodiversity into the LDF Evidence 2009 Provides the Council's Local Plan (Core Strategy) with evidence in respect of biodiversity and geodiversity, identifying both opportunities and constraints across Herefordshire.
-This document provides useful information in respect of Hereford and the market towns only.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water There is a lack of information about rural areas which means it will be necessary to gather and assess existing biodiversity and geodiversity data, in order to ensure that the Bosbury NDP can overcome any existing constraints and capitalise on opportunities to enhance habitats and their networks.
+This document provides identifies priority habitats and species and provides suggested actions to enhance or create habitats appropriate to the Bromyard area.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Bromyard and Winslow NDP can utilise this information to provide opportunities to enhance habitats and their networks.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Green Infrastructure Strategy Evidence 2010 Develops a framework of natural and culturally important features and functions so that planning for a sustainable future is at the heart of planning within Herefordshire.
 Establishes policies and principles for the protection and enhancement of those features and functions that contributes to the environment of Herefordshire across a range of scales.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Bosbury NDP.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Bromyard and Winslow NDP.
 Renewable Energy Study Evidence 2010 Assesses the energy demand within Herefordshire and the ability for the county to accommodate renewable and low carbon energy technologies.
 The total energy demand excluding transport for Herefordshire, at that point in time, was calculated as being: Electrical: 731 GWh/yr Heat: 1,810 GWh/yr Total: 2,541 GWh/yr There is scope for all types of renewable energy production.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Bosbury NDP.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Bromyard and Winslow NDP.